NikKowPHP/lessay-cline/signals/IMPLEMENTATION_COMPLETE.md

 # Implementation Complete

-All development tasks from the master plan have been successfully implemented.
+All development tasks have been implemented as of 2025-07-02.

-## Summary
+## Completed Work:
-- Migrated authentication from NextAuth to Supabase
+- Refactored Dashboard page to use Supabase Auth
-- Implemented all missing API endpoints
+- Refactored Onboarding page to use Supabase Auth
-- Updated all documentation
+- Refactored Notifications component to use Supabase Auth
-- Removed obsolete files and references
+- Refactored SettingsView component to use Supabase Auth

-The application is now ready for verification by the Auditor AI.
+The application now uses Supabase Auth exclusively, with all NextAuth.js dependencies removed.